Permanent Exhibits are found throughout the museum.

 This central hall is dedicated to the vision of Pennsylvania’s founder William Penn.
-It features a colossal bronze statue of Penn by Pennsylvania sculptor Janet de Coux, Vincent Maragliotti’s sweeping mural above depicting Pennsylvania’s history up to 1964, and a large raised relief map of the state.
+It features a colossal bronze statue of Penn by Pennsylvania sculptor Janet de Coux and Vincent Maragliotti’s sweeping mural above depicting Pennsylvania’s history up to 1964.

 This live-size streetscape features historic façades typical of 19th century Pennsylvania towns and villages.
 It features a summer kitchen, general store, tin shop, and much more.

 Commemorating the Civil War in PA

 Featuring the narrative painting “Battle of Gettysburg: Pickett’s Charge” (1870), by Peter F. Rothermel, this exhibition showcases the museum’s collection of artifacts that reflect the preservation and interpretation of the Commonwealth’s Civil War experience.

 Explore Pennsylvania’s early Native American cultures and learn how archaeologists discover the past through excavations, collections, and research.

 Explore the historic tools, machines, and vehicles from Pennsylvania’s rich industrial past.
 See how Pennsylvania is a keystone linking the nation through transportation with our Pennsylvania Turnpike exhibit.

 Experience the early Earth and its formation while exploring the abundant rocks and minerals, landforms, and tectonic movements that have made Pennsylvania.

 Life Through Time

 Travel through time and experience the ancient flora and fauna, from the Precambrian to Cenozoic periods.
 See the Marshalls Creek Mastodon, one of the most complete specimens of its kind in North America and immerse yourself in the forests of the Carboniferous.